hyeyoungshin/talk-scripts/script-linking-types.md

 Unfortunately, in a refactoring process programmers cannot solely rely on contextual equivalence of their own language.
-Since different languages interact after they have been compiled to a target language, programmers have to take the contexts that is inexpressible in their source language but is expressible in the common target into account in their reasoning.
+Since different languages interact after they have been compiled to a target language, programmers have to take the contexts that are inexpressible in their source language but are expressible in the common target into account in their reasoning.

 For example, even if a programmer is using a safe language like OCaml, the equivalence he/she relies on in the source level can be disrupted by a C code that can be linked in a lower-level unsafe language.